fcrespel/sagdevops-containers/README.md

 ### Product images

+Go to the `containers` directory and prepare your environment:

+- Edit the `.env` file to fill in your Empower credentials (be careful, never commit them to GitHub!).
+Alternatively, you may also set them in your terminal or CI tool with `export REPO_USERNAME=your-username` and `export REPO_PASSWORD=your-password`.
+- If you didn't provide licenses during the infrastructure build, you may set a `LICENSES_URL` environment variable to have it downloaded automatically during the build.

-Go to the `containers` directory and execute `docker-compose build <product>` to create an image for one of the following products:
+Then execute `docker-compose build <product>` to create an image for one of the following products:

 - `hello-world`: a simple Hello World showing build arguments and environment variables.
 - `abe`: Asset Build Environment